Version Control For Collaborating

 What are the costs associated with version control tools?

 Costs vary depending on the tool and its features.
-Many tools, like Git, are free, while platforms like GitHub and GitLab offer subscription plans for advanced features and enterprise use.
+Many systems, like Git, are free to use, while platforms like GitHub and GitLab offer subscription plans for advanced features.
+Enterprise solutions may involve higher costs but provide scalability and security.

 How do I get started with version control?